pwnlog/Minima/.github/README.md

 ```

 > [!NOTE]
-> Do NOT run this script with root or sudo, please read the [wiki installation](https://github.com/pwnlog/Minima/wiki/Installation) page for more information.
+> Do NOT run this script with root or sudo; please read the [wiki installation page](https://github.com/pwnlog/Minima/wiki/Installation) for more information.

 ## Neovim